2.2 Administration and governance of youth volunteering

 General distribution of responsibilities

-The Civil Solidarity Forum Movement (Civil Összefogás Fórummozgalom) and its partner, the Civil Union Public Benefit Foundation (Civil Összefogás Közhasznú Alapítvány) are also important NGO actors worth mentioning concerning to the Hungarian civil society.
+The Civil Solidarity Forum Movement (Civil Összefogás Fórummozgalom) and its partner, the Civil Union Public Benefit Foundation (Civil Összefogás Közhasznú Alapítvány) are also important NGO actors worth mentioning in relation to the Hungarian civil society.
 The head of the Civil Union Public Benefit Foundation, as the president of the National Cooperation Fund (Nemzeti Együttműködési Alap), is responsible for the distribution of state funds to NGOs.

 Different thematic colleges administer the allocation.
 Thematic colleges mean that organisations employing young volunteers or promoting youth volunteering can apply for grants from these colleges.
 In the youth sector, the following colleges are relevant:

-College for Social Responsibility (Társadalmi Felelősségvállalás Kollégium) includes non-profit organisations, services for umbrella organisations, representation and advocacy, charity, social activities, family support, care for older people, rehabilitation activities, support for disadvantaged groups, other NGOs.
+College for Social Responsibility (Társadalmi Felelősségvállalás Kollégium) includes non-profit organisations, services for umbrella organisations, representation and advocacy, charity, social activities, family support, care for older people, rehabilitation activities, support for disadvantaged groups, and other NGOs.

 College for the Future of New Generation (Új nemzedék Jövőjéért Kollégium) supports NGOs dealing with education, skill development, advocacy for children and youth, health protection, disease prevention, healing, health rehabilitation activities, drug prevention, nature and environment protection.